Alirex/pycore-i-final-i-seai-1-g-9/docs/cli_help.md

 Useful for testing and automation purposes.

 .
+* `--throw-full-error`: Throw full error.

+Useful for testing and automation purposes.

+.
 * `--storage-dir PATH`: Storage directory.

  Use env var &#x27;PERSYVAL_I_NO_PERSISTENCE&#x27; if you want to disable storing data to the file system.